AndreiMaroiu/ProiectDam/README.md

 Contributors:
 * Gociman Marius: GUI and user options
 * Iancu Norbert: art, animation and sound
-* Maroiu Andrei: level procedural generation, core gameplay and emeny logic
+* Maroiu Andrei: level procedural generation, core gameplay and enemy logic

 # About the game
 The game is a rouge-like with turn based elements.